stefanache/xampp_apache_https_ssl_443/README.md

 the xampp  on windows 10.The my xampp is installed on c:\xampp and have control-panel.
 My webserver apache work on my localhost at port 8081 so in browser can be called with http://localhost:8081 and the www-root directory is c:\xampp\htdocs.
-So track the following steps into this procedure:
+So track the following 10 steps into this manually procedure:
             1. create one subdirectory crt in directory C:\xampp\apache The result will be the directory C:\xampp\apache\crt